Ukrainian women stand strong against Russian invaders

 “I made it really cute,” she said.
 “All these pink, fluffy carpets, kitchen furniture from IKEA, vanity mirrors with lots of lamps, with my new eye shadow palettes from Huda Beauty — and all this started.
 I am very furious.”

 Now she sleeps in the basement of a building in the capital recently converted into a headquarters for troops.
-The only woman in her group, the men sleep on mats on the floor but let her take the couch.
+The men sleep on mats on the floor but let Filipieva, the only woman in her group, take the couch.

 This wasn’t where the 33-year-old was supposed to be deployed.
 But when Russia invaded Ukraine on Feb.
 24, she got stranded away from her normal brigade, whose phone connection was cut.
 Urgently wanting to help, she moved from one recruiting office to the next asking where she should go.